kubesphere-sigs/fluent-operator-walkthrough/README.md

 > To double check the output, please refer to [this guide](#how-to-check-the-configuration-and-data).

-### Using Fluent Bit to collect K8s application logs and output to Kafka
+### Using Fluent Bit to collect K8s application logs and output to Kafka and Elasticsearch

 ```shell
 cat <<EOF | kubectl apply -f -